a (kickass) business owner's guide to product photography

 in short, when done right, product photography puts your product center stage.

-when you have something for sale, the visuals play a key role in the viewer’s experience with your product. and when your product is shot from all sides (angles, baby) it gives the viewer a comprehensive look at its size, features, and use cases.
+when you have something for sale, the in the viewer’s experience with your product. and when your product is shot from all sides (angles, baby) it gives the viewer a comprehensive look at its size, features, and use cases.

 the better a viewer understands your product, the more likely they are to purchase it.